Gensin-Noelle/mailList/README.md

 # mailList
-Just a project to text GitHub's function.
+Just a project to test GitHub's function.